Phone photography tips for travellers

 Kathmandu ambassadors Alesha and Jarryd are professional photographers, writers and founders of adventure travel blog NOMADasaurus.
 They’ve been exploring the world together since 2008, searching for culture and adventure in off-the-beaten-path destinations.

 If you’re planning on hitting the road for some adventures, make sure you come back with photos you can be proud of.
-Here are our tips on how to take better travel photos with your mobile.
+Here are our phone photography tips for those who want to travel light and move fast.

 Think before you shoot